 - Staves (walking sticks) may only be used in the manner for which they were intended. - Stoves and lanterns are allowed in camp.
 However, they are only to be operated by the unit's leaders.
 Lanterns may not be inside of any tents.
 Fuel must be stored in a secure location. - Scouts or leaders should not enter another unit's campsite unless granted permission. - Bare feet are not allowed in camp with the exception of the waterfront and Shower houses. - Fires are to be built in designated areas only.
-Do not cut live or dead standing trees unless it is part of an approved conservation project. - The COPE, Climbing, Waterfront, BMX, and Shooting are ranges are closed at all times unless the proper personnel are staffing it and permission to enter has been granted. - Scouts must be in their campsites by call to quarters (9:45 pm). - Driving off the main roads is not permitted unless the Reservation Director, Camp Ranger, or Health Officer has granted permission to do so. - Everyone must conform to the health and safety regulations of the BSA and the New York State Health Department.
+Do not cut live or dead standing trees unless it is part of an approved conservation project. - The COPE, Climbing, Waterfront, BMX, Tomahawk range and Shooting are ranges are closed at all times unless the proper personnel are staffing it and permission to enter has been granted. - Scouts must be in their campsites by call to quarters (9:45 pm). - Driving off the main roads is not permitted unless the Reservation Director, Camp Ranger, or Health Officer has granted permission to do so.
+Besides check-in and check-out noone should be driving in camp unless they receive a pass from the health lodge on check-in day. - Everyone must conform to the health and safety regulations of the BSA and the New York State Health Department.